AFF Futsal Club Championship

-The AFF Futsal Club Championship (formerly the AFF Futsal Cup) is the annual Southeast Asian futsal club competition hosted by the ASEAN Football Federation (AFF).
+The AFF Futsal Club Championship (formerly the AFF Futsal Cup) is the Southeast Asian futsal club competition hosted by the ASEAN Football Federation (AFF).

 In May 2019, the AFF decided to change the name of the competition from AFF Futsal Club Championship into the AFF Futsal Cup.
 AFF Futsal Club Championship is the second-biggest futsal club competition in Asia behind AFC Futsal Club Championship.